 If you have ever tried to hire a developer it will come as no surprise that they are in high demand.
 In fact, Hackernoon reports that for the past nine years, software engineers have been at the top of the hardest to fill jobs in the United States.
-With the introduction of Blockchain as a specialization, that talent pool becomes even smaller.
-In mid 2016, there were a scarce ‘5,000 developers (in the world) dedicated to writing software for cryptocurrency, Bitcoin, or blockchain in general.’1
+With the introduction of blockchain as a specialization, that talent pool becomes even smaller.
+In mid-2016, there were a scarce ‘5,000 developers (in the world) dedicated to writing software for cryptocurrency, Bitcoin, or blockchain in general.’1

 And it’s not just the scarcity of development resources that is of concern here but there is also exponential growing demand.
 Between 2016 and 2017, there was a 115% increase in job postings for those with blockchain skills.
 Since January 2017, the demand for blockchain engineering talent on Toptal has grown 700 percent2.
 Where is this demand coming from?
-IDC predicts ‘spending on blockchain app development and blockchain solutions will cross $2.1 billion by 2018, which is more than double of that spend in 2017’3.
+IDC predicts ‘spending on blockchain app development and blockchain solutions will cross $2.1 billion by 2018, which is more than double that spent in 2017’3.

-Blockchain is a transformative way of thinking about digital structure that comes with a slew of of different development languages and platforms.
+Blockchain is a transformative way of thinking about digital structure that comes with a slew of different development languages and platforms.
 This means (even senior) software engineers literally have to go ‘back to school’ to be able to operate effectively in this space.
 Not only do they have to learn new languages and platforms but they also have to keep pace with a technology that is morphing and growing at an alarming speed.

 “If you want to know what’s going to happen in five years, you don’t look in the mainstream.
 You look at the fringe.”